UdayMal/IPL-Win-Predictor/README.md

-- IPL Win Prediction System
+-- **IPL Win Prediction System** --

 This project predicts the win probability of a team during an IPL (Indian Premier League) match based on real-time match statistics using machine learning.
 It uses historical match data to train a predictive model that estimates whether the batting team will win the match, considering multiple factors like current score, remaining balls, wickets, and run rate.

-- Problem Statement
+- **Problem Statement**

 In a T20 cricket match, predicting the outcome while the game is live is a challenging task due to rapidly changing scenarios.
 This system attempts to solve that by analyzing the second innings of past IPL matches and predicting the likelihood of a win for the batting team based on current match context.

-- Dataset
+- **Dataset**

   i. matches.csv – Contains match-level information such as teams, venue, and winners.

   ii. deliveries.csv – Contains ball-by-ball data for each match.

   These datasets are publicly available from Kaggle IPL Dataset.

-- Technologies & Libraries Used
+- **Technologies & Libraries Used**
     Python

     Pandas, NumPy – Data manipulation